-The Company has considered its compensation policies and practices for all employees and determined that any risks arising from such policies and practices are not reasonably likely to have a material adverse effect on Coke Consolidated.
-As described in the "Compensation Discussion and Analysis" section beginning on page 30, the Compensation Committee and management have designed Coke Consolidated's executive compensation program to achieve a number of goals, including the following:
+The Company has considered its compensation policies and practices for all employees and determined that any risks arising from such policies and practices are not reasonably likely to have a material adverse effect on Coca-Cola Consolidated.
+As described in the "Compensation Discussion and Analysis" section beginning on page 32, the Compensation Committee and management have designed Coca-Cola Consolidated's executive compensation program to achieve a number of goals, including the following:

-- Motivating the executive officers to achieve Coke Consolidated's annual and long-term strategic goals and rewarding performance based on the attainment of those goals; - Appropriately balancing risk and reward in the context of the Company's business environment and long-range business plans; - Being affordable and appropriately aligned with stockholder interests; and - Achieving a reasonable balance across types and purposes of compensation, particularly with respect to fixed compensation objectives, short-term and long-term performance-based objectives and retention and retirement objectives.
+- Motivating the executive officers to achieve Coca-Cola Consolidated's annual and long-term strategic and financial goals and rewarding performance based on the attainment of those goals; - Appropriately balancing risk and reward in the context of the Company's business environment and long-range business plans; - Being affordable and appropriately aligned with stockholder interests; and - Being reasonably balanced across types and purposes of compensation, particularly with respect to fixed compensation objectives, short-term and long-term performance-based objectives and retention and retirement objectives.

-In light of these goals, the Compensation Committee, senior management and human resources personnel have considered risk as they designed the various elements of the Company's compensation programs.
+In light of these goals, the Compensation Committee, senior management and human resources personnel considered risk as they designed the various elements of the Company's compensation programs.

-The Company notes the following factors with respect to the determination that any risks arising from the compensation policies and practices are not reasonably likely to have a material adverse effect on Coke Consolidated:
+The Company notes the following factors with respect to the determination that any risks arising from the compensation policies and practices are not reasonably likely to have a material adverse effect on Coca-Cola Consolidated: